 President of Construction

 Prior to his role with SAFSTOR, Steve Curtis served as President of Charles Wayne Construction Services.
-Steve is a constructionmanagement professional and industry veteran with over 40 years of construction management experience directing a diversified portfolio of commercial projects.
-Steve specializes in real estate acquisition, development and construction management with expertise in project planning, time management and cost control.
-As a single source of accountability to project owners, Steve partners with select corporate clients to establish the responsibility and structure of the project team and coordinates every aspect of the construction process from feasibility through post construction.
-Steve’s project experience includes the design, permitting and construction of over 100 corporate owned full-service restaurants, shopping center renovations, retail construction projects and multiple design/build engagements of varying product types for clients throughout Central Florida.
-Prior to specializing in the commercial markets, Steve held regional construction management positions in the residential construction industry with volumes in excess 250 units per year.
-His responsibilities included the oversight of all constructionmanagement personnel, estimating and the development of subdivision infrastructure for communities throughout the Carolinas.
+Steve is a construction management professional and industry veteran with over 40 years of construction management experience directing a diversified portfolio of commercial projects.
+Steve specializes in real estate acquisition, development and construction with expertise in project planning, time management and cost control.
+As a single source of accountability to project owners, Steve’s commercial construction experience includes the design, permitting and construction of 4+ million square feet of retail, office, independent living, resort, and full-service restaurants projects.
+Prior to specializing in the commercial markets, Steve held executive management positions in the residential construction industry with responsibilities that included the development of subdivision infrastructure and the oversight of all construction management teams for communities throughout the Carolinas.
 Steve currently holds a North Carolina General Contractors License, Building Classification, a Florida Certified Building Contractors License, and a Florida Real Estate Sales Associate License.